eliacunegatti/SDE-Twww/README.md

 - Get Information (of Twitter and Twitch) about a User
 - Check Personal Account with Google Authentication
 - Add/Delete Favorites for an Account
-- Get list of favorites of an Account
+- Get the list of favorites of an Account
 - Get Trending Streamers

 ## Installation and setup
 First of all clone the repo.
-Be sure to have Python already installed in your laptop, if not install it.
+Be sure to have Python already installed on your laptop, if not install it.
 After that check to have all the packages used for this project.
-If you are missing some packages here are available all the bash command in order to be sure you will install everything needed to run the code.
+If you are missing some packages here are available all the bash commands in order to be sure you will install everything needed to run the code.

 ```bash
 pip install -r requirements.txt